When locals flee for the beach, a New York City summer weekend is a great time to try new restaurants and score cheap hotel rooms.

-Visiting during a holiday weekend afforded us a peek at the moving monument at the site of the original twin towers without throngs of tourists.
-The moving square black holes, adorned with all the names of the victims in the September 11 attack, feature walls of water that flow into an abyssful exit at the bottom.
+Visiting this powerful museum during a holiday weekend allows a peek at the moving monument at the site of& the original twin towers without throngs of tourists.

 Russ & Daughters Cafe is located at 127 Orchard St, New York, NY 10002, United States.

 For our last meal of the weekend, we headed uptown to Harlem for some lip-smacking Caribbean soul food.
 Lolo’s Seafood Shack is another new-ish restaurant in Manhattan that is bringing excitement to the dining scene.

 Helmed by Raymond Mohan and Leticia (Skai) Young, this Harlem restaurant was the perfect place to end our New York City holiday weekend.

 Located in a former Chinese takeaway restaurant, Lolo’s Seafood Shack looks small on the outside, but the restaurant sports a delightful backyard garden with picnic tables and funky decor.
 If you squint your eyes, you can almost imagine yourself transported to an island eatery.

 At the end of the day, what makes Lolo’s Seafood Shack special is the food.